 I turned to the National Parks again in my early 30s after realizing that the daily grind just wasn’t for me.
 Nine to five and I didn’t get along.
 I needed nature and to have access to wilderness.
 I needed fresh air and sunsets and miles of walking to remote alpine lakes.
 Without it, I was a ball of stress, dependent on any number of substances prescribed to cheer me up.
 I needed my soul to be filled, and the only way I found peace was returning to our National Parks.
 I am most often found roaming the National parks of the Pacific Northwest, spending most of my days hiking in the always breathtaking Olympic National Park.
 I have now dedicated my life to you, no matter where this all goes.
 Just call me DMX, because it is ride or die.

 To just say thank you for existing for 100 years is not enough.
 You are, for good or ill, the reason I exist.
 I can’t imagine how life would be without you and frankly, I don’t want to ever think that.
 You have inspired generations, made families closer with family vacations and saved souls who needed you.
 To me, you are the last pure lands in the country if not the world, unspoiled beauty for as far as the eye can see.
 You are where time is irrelevant and only seasons matter.
 You are paradise.
 And now the words once again losing meaning.

 I can’t say enough about your importance, but I hope you appreciate my thoughts.
 I love you.
 You are family.
 I always have your back, and I will fight for you until my last breath.
 Thank you, National Park Service.
 I don’t deserve such amazing places.

 Want to support The Outdoor Society?
-Consider buying one of our many guidebooks or 2019 calendars!
+Consider buying one of our many guidebooks!